CumulusNetworks/docs/content/version/cumulus-linux-332/Monitoring-and-Troubleshooting/Buffer-Monitoring.md

 Keep in mind that a lot of overhead is involved in collecting this data, hitting the CPU and SDK process, which can affect execution of `switchd`.
-Snapshots and logging can occupy a lot of disk space if you’re not limiting the number of files to copy.
+Snapshots and logging can occupy a lot of disk space if you're not limiting the number of files to copy.